 Although there are several grant sources, the Clean Ohio Fund is a state-wide funding program often cited for trails and parks.
-In 2015, 19 projects were funded, with 16 funded in 2014.
+In 2022, a total of 16 projects were funded.
+Between 2013 and 2018, the Village of Galena was awarded funds to complete a three phase, 10-foot-wide multiuse path that extends 1.4 miles and is part of the Ohio to Erie Trail.